rajnigupta76/r1-connect-demo-iOS/README.md

 ```

-This will enable you to create much more insightful reports.
+This will enable you to create more insightful reports.

 ##b.
 Push Notification Activation

 ###i.
 Initialization

 ####Setup your App Delegate